InzynierDomu/PhECMeter/README.md

 * J5 SD card socket (optional)

 ## IDE
+If you prefer not to use the VS Code environment or prefer simpler solutions, you can use an [alternative approach](#quick-deployment-without-using-vs-code-environment)
 For specific screen is the prepared environment:</br>
 OLED SSD1306 128x32 :nanoatmega328_oled</br>
 HD44780 via PCF8574 :nanoatmega328_lcd</br>